trynmaps/opentransit-map/README.md

 See our welcome doc for contribution and deployment guidelines. https://docs.google.com/document/d/1KTWRc4EO63_lDxjcp0mmprgrFPfFazWJEy2MwxBuw4E/edit?usp=sharing

-1. Ensure you have the `config.json` file in the source directory.
+1. Ensure you have the `config.json` file in the src directory.
 You can get this from the shared files section of our Slack channel.
 2. Run `yarn`.
 3. **OPTIONAL**: Install Watchman via `brew install watchman`.
 4. Run `yarn run relay` or (if you installed Watchman) `yarn run relay --watch`